skythebro/VMods/README.md

 Note: Players without the client-side mod can still join and play the server, but won't be able to make use of this feature.

-## Support me!
-* I have a Patreon now so please support me [Here](https://patreon.com/user?u=97347013) so I can mod as much as I can!
-* 5$ Patreons get early access to mod releases.

 ## Developer & credits
 <details>